 - Brag about your Achievements:

 It’s your time to shine, don’t forget to brag out your achievements in your previous roles.
 Focus on accomplishments instead of responsibilities.
 Write success stories that made a high impact on your team and company but don’t forget to keep it relevant and specific to the job you are applying for.

 - Go with Trend:

 In this case, LinkedIn is your friend.
-Research the market and know how CVs are being formed these days.
-Nobody wants to see 1900 CVs for 2020 jobs.
-Outdated and unnecessary details will just become ‘space filling’ rather than what you want to say.
+Research the market and understand how to present a modern CV.
+Outdated and unnecessary details will just become ‘space filling’ rather than saying what you want to say.

 Voila!!!
-Now you have the recipe of the Super CV which will likely get you that interview.
+Now you have the recipe for a Super CV which will increase your chances of getting that interview.